 - if necessary, court ruling regarding the extension of active legal capacity of a prospective spouse who is a minor

 - if necessary, a document verifying the removal of another obstacle to enter into contract of marriage

-- certificate of legal capacity to contract marriage (submitted by the county government or Estonian consular officer in the area where the marriage is contracted) if the place of residence of a prospective spouse is abroad or they have lived in Estonia for less than six months
+- if necessary, a certificate of legal capacity to contract marriage (PDF, 32.7 kB) if the place of residence of a prospective spouse is abroad or they have lived in Estonia for less than six months

 - document verifying the legality of stay in Estonia of a foreigner if they are not a citizen of the European Union or their family member